jeeftor/EmojiTaco/README.md

 ### Commands

 * alt/option (**⌥**)  -  Show Unicode Values
 * cmd (**⌘**) - Show Python String
 * ctrl (**⌃**) - Show Python String *decoded*
 * shift (**⇧**) - Display the image in QuickLook

+# Non Apple-supported Emoji

+There are emoji that are not supported on Apple devices and/or not supported on OSX but maybe exist in a beta version of iOS.

+For example the Rainbow Flag emoji currently will render a pride flag on iOS but on OSX it will render a while flag followed by a rainbow symbol 🏳️‍🌈️.
+You should still be able to use this and other emoji even if they render strangely on the current OS.